SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

 - Request an **archive system** to *archive* or *retrieve* data from tape storage
 - Move data to a *public* location (e.g. to access data from a [DOI landing page](https://github.com/SciCatProject/LandingPageServer))
-- Run maintenance tasks such as emailing users.
+- Run maintenance tasks such as emailing users

 If you just plan to use SciCat for cataloging data and don't plan to use its data management features then you may not need any job types.
 If no job types are configured then SciCat will reject any backend requests to create jobs.
 In this case [frontend features](../../frontend/configuration.md) for archiving (`archiveWorkflowEnabled: false`) and retrieval should be disabled.

 ### Migration Notes